AnttiKurittu/kirjuri/README.md

 2016-08-22: Changes

 * Fixed the language file to use natural language variables for more readable code.
-* Moved the MySQL credentials from the config file to source code
+* Moved the MySQL credentials from the config file to source code.
-* Cleaned up the inconsistent use of Twig brackets
+* Cleaned up the inconsistent use of Twig brackets.
-* Fixed page titles
+* Fixed page titles.
-* Removed unused files
+* Removed unused files.
+* Added an icon to stalled cases (counting from latest update), stall threshold can be set from settings.
-* Other small bugfixes
+* Other small bugfixes.